openmc-dev/openmc/docs/source/methods/random_ray.rst

     \psi_g(s, \mathbf{\Omega}) = \psi_g(\mathbf{r_0}, \mathbf{\Omega}) e^{-\int_0^s ds^\prime \Sigma_{t_g}(s^\prime)} + \int_0^s ds^{\prime\prime} Q_g(s^{\prime\prime},\mathbf{\Omega}) e^{-\int_{s^{\prime\prime}}^s ds^\prime \Sigma_{t_g}(s^\prime)}

-The CSG definition of the system is used to create spatially defined source regions.
-These neutron source regions are often approximated as being constant (flat) in source intensity but can also be defined using a higher order source (linear, quadratic, etc.) that allows for fewer source regions to be required to achieve a specified solution fidelity.
-In OpenMC, the approximation of a spatially constant isotropic fission and scattering source :math:`Q_{i,g}` leads to simple exponential attenuation along an individual characteristic of length :math:`s` given by Equation :eq:`fsr_attenuation`.
+The CSG definition of the system is used to create spatially defined source regions (each region being denoted as :math:`i`).
+These neutron source regions are often approximated as being constant
+(flat) in source intensity but can also be defined using a higher order source (linear, quadratic, etc.) that allows for fewer source regions to be required to achieve a specified solution fidelity.
+In OpenMC, the approximation of a spatially constant isotropic fission and scattering source :math:`Q_{i,g}` in cell :math:`i` leads to simple exponential attenuation along an individual characteristic of length :math:`s` given by Equation :eq:`fsr_attenuation`.